- Work-life support

 - Expand the reasons for which employees may use paid sick leave

-- Provide paid sick leave that is “protected” so that the employee can be entitled to take the leave for a qualifying reason
+- Provide paid sick leave that is designated as “protected” so that the employee can be entitled to take the leave for a qualifying reason

 - Extend the period during which paid sick leave may be reinstated if an employee is reemployed after a separation from employment